In this article, we will be discussing on Linear Regression process followed by an example.

-Linear regression is considered to be one of the oldest and easiest regression process that is available for everyone.
-This is a simple statistical tool which is still the best fit for more than 50% of all regressions.
+Linear regression is considered to be one of the oldest and easiest regression processes that is available for everyone.
+This is a simple statistical tool that is still the best fit for more than 50% of all regressions.

 It is primarily picked up because of its simplicity and easy process.

 Like all regressions, it also tries to find out a significant relationship between a dependent and independent variable.